EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 ### Sudo Permissions

-Sudo permissions should only be granted to users in the VM Admin role to restrict as much as possible the data management capabilities of users in the Secure Virtual Desktop environment and remove the opportunity for data ingress/egress outwith the proper channels.
+Sudo permissions should only be granted to users in the VM Admin role to restrict as much as possible the data management capabilities of users in the Confidential Data Workspace environment and remove the opportunity for data ingress/egress outwith the proper channels.

 ## First Login